No Win, No Fee (818) 990-8300

 • With Dodd-Frank, the whistleblower will not have the right to take action independently if the relevant government agency decides not to go forward with the case.
 But, under the False Claims Act, the whistleblower may bring the case on behalf of the government against the employer.

-The knowledgeable whistleblower attorneys at Kingsley & Kingsley Lawyers can help you better understand the process.
+The knowledgeable whistleblower attorneys at Kingsley Szamet Employment Lawyers can help you better understand the process.
+Our firm has $300+ Million in Settlements and Verdicts, and 27 Years of Defending Employees.
 Call us to schedule a free consultation and comprehensive case evaluation.

 We Hold Employers Accountable - Get Help Now